 Analytics and Optimization: task mining guides optimization efforts by calculating machine learning assisted metrics and identifying steps in a process that are ripe for improvement.

-The beauty of task mining is that it can be used any time people are doing work on a computer.
-Some common examples include:
+The beauty of task mining is that it can be used any time people are doing work on a computer, but it’s industry and function agnostic.
+Organizations looking to benefit from task mining may start with one of the common examples below:

 One of the key benefits of task mining is that it does not require extensive internal resources to deploy.
 With advanced task mining tools like Mimica, virtually no manual work is required by the user to generate insights.
 For this reason, task mining is much easier and quicker to deploy than similar technologies like process mining that often require entire teams of highly trained specialists to realize value.